modxorg/Docs/en/getting-started/glossary.md

 ## Resource Field

 Any of the fields of the `site_content` table, such as `pagetitle`, `longtitle`, `introtext`, `alias`, `menuindex`, etc. Some fields are available on the Document Create/Edit screen and via Resource Tags; Others can only be accessed via the `documentObject`.

+## Resource Tree

+The way Resources are located relative to each other, which affects the structure of web pages and, as a result, URL links of your site.
+You can see Resource Tree in the MODX Manager, it is on the left.

 ## Plugin